-For the twelve month period prior to the date of this Annual Information Form, Oryx Petroleum has not issued any Common Shares or securities convertible into Common Shares, other than: (i) 4,054,887 Common Shares issued to participants under the LTIP on September 4, 2018; (ii) 22,188,975 Common Shares issued to AOG on July 3, 2018 in satisfaction of interest accrued under the Loan Facility, (iii) 23,051,817 Common Shares issued to AOG on November 12, 2018 in satisfaction of interest accrued under the Loan Facility, and (iv) 7,312,764 Common Shares issued to Zeg Oil on December 27, 2018 pursuant to participation rights under the Zeg Subscription Agreement.
-See "Related Party Agreements - December 2018 Private Placement".
+For the twelve month period prior to the date of this Annual Information Form, Oryx Petroleum has not issued any Common Shares or securities convertible into Common Shares, other than: (i) 23,901,430 Common Shares issued to AOG on August 19, 2019 in satisfaction of interest accrued under the Loan

+Facility; (ii) 6,837,566 Common Shares issued to participants under the LTIP on September 3, 2019; and (iii) 6,711,444 Common Shares issued to Zeg Oil on September 16, 2019 pursuant to a private placement.
+See "Related Party Agreements - September 2019 Private Placement".